Many people want to work out, but can’t seem to find the time in their busy lives.

 What Steps Do I Take to Design an Effective Workout Schedule?

 It is important to be realistic about where you are physically right now and where you want to go from here.
 If you cannot remember the last time you worked out, you need to start slowly by building both your stamina and your strength to avoid hurting yourself or becoming discouraged.

 If you can afford it, it may be worth your while to hire a personal trainer for at least one or two sessions.
-By doing this, you can help to establish goals which are not unattainable and learn what your options are for healthy workout.
-You can even hire a trainer to create a customized workout plan for you if you don't want to do it yourself.
+By doing this, you can help to establish goals that are not unattainable and learn what your options are for a healthy workout.
+You can even hire a trainer to create a customized workout plan for you if you don’t want to do it yourself.